ray-project/ray/python/ray/train/examples/torch_data_prefetch_benchmark/README.rst

 Torch Data Prefetching Benchmark Example
 =================================================

-We provide a benchmark example to show how the auto pipeline for host to device data transfer speeds up the training on GPUs.
+We provide a benchmark example to show how the auto pipeline for host to device data transfer speeds up training on GPUs.
 Running the following command gives the actual runtime of a small model training with and without the auto pipeline functionality.
 The experiment size can be modified by setting different values for :code:`epochs` and :code:`num_hidden_layers`, e.g.